intrepidcs/neoobd2_sdk/docs/neoobd2_dev/readme/OBD2DEV_WIFI_DEVELOP_FIRST_AWS_IOT_APP_GUIDE.md

 	![alt text](../images/47-obd2dev_aws_iot_simulated.PNG "")

-## Programming the Application into neoOBD2 DEV
+## Programming the Application to neoOBD2 DEV

 Once your Wi-Fi program is ready to be deployed in neoOBD2 DEV, you can use Vehicle Spy to do so.
 Before you proceed, make sure: